-where the expression Forbes2000\$assets > 1000 indicates a logical vector of length 2000 with elements being either FALSE or TRUE.
+Another way of selecting vector elements is the use of a logical vector being TRUE when the corresponding element is to be selected and FALSE otherwise.
+The companies with assets of more than 1000 billion US dollars are elements being either FALSE or TRUE.
 In fact, for some of the companies the measurement of the profits variable are missing.
 In R, missing values are treated by a special symbol, NA, indicating that this measurement is not available.
 The observations with profit information missing can be obtained via

-'''

-R> table(Forbes2000$assets > 1000)
+''' R> table(Forbes2000$assets > 1000)

-'''

-'''

 FALSE TRUE

 1997 3

 '''